High blood pressure can cause severe damage to your heart, eyes and brain if it isn't under control.

 Most people with high blood pressure feel normal (have no headaches or tightness in the neck, etc), even when their blood pressure is moderately high.
 Thus, many are not even aware that they have hypertension.

-"This is why you should have your blood pressure checked at least once a year, and more frequently if you are on medication," says Dr Ian Phoon, Consultant, SingHealth Polyclinics, a member of the SingHealth group.
+"This is why you should have your blood pressure checked at least once a year, and more frequently if you are on medication," says Dr Ian Phoon, Senior Consultant, SingHealth Polyclinics, a member of the SingHealth group.

 High blood pressure (hypertension) in Singapore